 The cost of living in Panama can be as low as $1,000 to $1,200 per month for a single person or $1,500 to $2,000 per month for a couple.
 Your exact costs will depend on where in Panama you choose to live as well as your lifestyle and buying decisions.

 Compared to most areas of the world, Panama offers a more affordable lifestyle.
 The natural beauty, fresh food, and diversity of scenery and activities make life more fun.
 Budgets vary depending on where you live in Panama.
 Some areas, like Panama City or Coronado, are more expensive.
 While other areas, like Volcan or Las Tablas are less expensive.

 I live in Boquete.
 I will share our typical monthly budget.
 But understand that everyone’s lifestyle is different so budgets will vary considerable.
 The biggest determining factor in your budget will be housing costs.
-Before I bought my 1000 square foot house, I paid $700 per month rent so I will base the budget on that rent.
+Before I bought my 1000 square foot house, I paid $600 per month rent (the same house currently rents for $700) so I will base the budget on that rent.

 If you pay more in rent, your cost will go up accordingly.
 If you live at a lower elevation where air conditioning is needed, your electric bill will likely be four to five times more.
 But even with these expenses, you can see that a couple can live comfortably for less than $2000 per month if you are in a $700 rental.